scipopt/gcg/doc/resources/devs/howtos/doc.md

   - renaming to "User's Guide"/"Developer's Guide" with link to documentation
 - documentation cleanup/preparation
   - creation of the basic structures so that new subpages can be added easily
-  - script to index howto-pages automatically (also added to builddoc.sh)
+  - script to index howto- and detectors- pages automatically (also added to builddoc.sh)

 **Why's there a mix of .md and .dox files?**
 - markdown does not seem to support hierarchical functions of doxygen,